 The Executive Council, which shall also be the Cathedral Chapter of the Diocese, shall be composed of the Bishop, the Dean of the Cathedral, the President of the Standing Committee, the Chancellor of the Diocese, the President of the Diocesan ECW, the President of the Diocesan EYC, and others serving ex-officio and/or appointed by the Bishop.
 They shall encourage the pledge to the Diocese by the fifteenth (15) of December.

-There is an Architectural Review committee which shall approve any major changes to the structure of the Cathedral.
-The title to the Cathedral property shall always be vested, as at present, in the Bishop, and Chapter.
+There is an Architectural Review Committee, which shall approve any major changes to the structure of the Cathedral.
+The title to the Cathedral property shall always be vested, as at present, in the Bishop and Chapter.

 ARTICLE XII

-THE CATHEDRAL CORPORATION

-There is a six-person (6) committee which represents the Cathedral Corporation.
-It also owns the Cathedral School Building.

-ARTICLE XIII

 AMENDMENTS